 Nurturing U: Self care campaign

-This term we are encouraging students to be kind and to take care of themselves.
+We encourage students to be kind and to take care of themselves.
 Self Care is important as it can help with self-esteem, stress management and overall wellbeing.
 It’s often neglected or something we don’t do enough of.

 It’s about looking after your mind, being kind to yourself, and doing something you enjoy.